San Jose mayor proposes wide-ranging police reform in light of excessive force complaints

 RELATED: San Jose police officer under investigation for behavior during George Floyd protests

-The mayor told a Zoom news conference, "Our community expects us to do batter, and we are committed to doing better."
+The mayor told a Zoom news conference, "Our community expects us to do better, and we are committed to doing better."

 Wednesday afternoon, the mayor announced plans not to defund the police, but to reform the department, starting with those rubber bullets.